Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/README.md

 # Notes

 - All image data and large intermediate files are tracked using Git LFS.
-- The demo dataset is a representative subset used only for demonstration.
 - File paths in the scripts are relative to the Demo directory.